Building Your Bedtime Routine

 Step 4.
 Dim the lights around the house.

 Step 5.
 If you are having alcohol in the evening keep it earlier, closer to dinnertime.
 It can interfere with sleep in the early morning hours.
-For bedtime, drinks stick to decaf tea or water or any of the teas that promote sleep.
+For bedtime drinks stick to water or any of the teas that promote sleep.
+Magnesium can also be beneficial.

 Step 6.
 Turn off all the screens.
 This is where your inner tween will start wailing but remember, you are the adult now.
-Have a little self-control.
+You can do it.
 No screens the last 20 minutes before you actually get in bed.
 It should really be an hour but let's be realistic.

 Step 7.
 A bedtime story!
 Yay!
 It's the best part and you can choose whatever you want.
-But be careful.
-I've been reading War and Peace for eleven years or something.
-By the time I get to this point my brain is thinking "Time to go to sleep!"
-This isn't the time for a page-turner.
-Classics and personal development work nicely.
+This isn't the time for a thriller or true crime.
+Classics, scripture, or personal development work nicely.
 Just like we primed our brain for our day, now we are priming it for sleep.
 You'll want to end the day on a good note.

 Step 8.
 Prayers.
 Meditations.
-Affirmations.
 Gratitude.
 Reflections on the day.

-A note about sleep aids: I take Melatonin about an hour before I climb into bed.
+A note about sleep aids: I take Melatonin about an hour before I climb into bed but I’m working on stopping that.
 Be careful with things like certain allergy meds that have been linked to dementia as well as anything that requires a prescription.
 Like a lot of things in life, the simplest solution is the best one.
 We don't want to mess around too much with our body's natural ability to do its job.

 Variations: